BrentPease1/pease-lab/content/sounds/results.md

 title: "Results"

 # Section subtitle
-subtitle: "Thank you for volunteering with Sounds of Nature"
+subtitle: "Thank you for volunteering with Sounds of Nature!"

 # Section design
 design: